sigdialinlg2023/sigdialinlg2023.github.io/README.md

 ## Welcome!

-We look forward to hosting you in the beautiful state of Maine July 18-22, 2022.
+We look forward to hosting you in the beautiful city of Prague September 11-15, 2023.

-INLG 2022 will be a *hybrid* conference.
+More information coming soon.

 ### Acknowledgements